taniyow/electron-action-recorder/README.md

 ## Quickstart

-- `npm install` to install all the dependencies.
+1. `npm install` to install all the dependencies.
+2. `npm rebuild` to rebuild robotjs native modules.
-- `npm start` to start the development server.
+3. `npm start` to start the development server.

 ### TAKE NOTE